B&B and Guest House Accommodation in Inverness

 - June - September: Inverness Summer Festival

-- early June: Northern Roots Festival at Bogbain Farm
+- 30 May - 1 June: Northern Roots Festival at Bogbain Farm

-- 29 June: Armed Forces Day - Northern Meeting Park
+- June: Marymas Fayre - Northern Meeting Park

-- 30 June: Marymas Fayre - Northern Meeting Park
+- 28 June: Armed Forces Day - Northern Meeting Park

-- 20 July: Inverness Highland Games and Armed Forces Day.
-Web site includes video and photos from previous Games, as well as electronic postcards.
-A DVD is available.
+- 19 July: Inverness Highland Games.
+Web site includes video and photos from previous Games.

 It attracts over 2,000 cattle, horse and sheep entries, more than 300 trade stands and over 25,000 visitors to the show each year.
 There is plenty to see and do, craft fair, food fair, 'On the Farm' exhibition for the kids, agricultural stands, vintage rally and sheep shearing.

-- 24 August - Glenurquhart Highland Games at Drumnadrochit, Loch Ness
+- late August - Glenurquhart Highland Games at Drumnadrochit, Loch Ness

-- 24 - 25 August: Inverness Flower Show at Inverness High School, Montague Row, Inverness
+- late August: Inverness Flower Show at Inverness High School, Montague Row, Inverness

-- 4 - 8 September: Nairn Book & Arts Festival
+- September tbc: Nairn Book & Arts Festival

 - November & December: Inverness Winter Festivals

-- 17 November: Christmas Lights switch-on outside the Town House
+- 16 November: Christmas Lights Switch On outside the Town House, followed by Carol Concert at 6.30pm

-- 31 December: Red Hot Highland Fling party for Hogmanay
+- 31 December: Red Hot Highland Fling - Hogmanay concert

 For additional events listings, see: